 What are the lunchtime arrangements?

-School lunches are prepared on site and over 85% of the food is cooked from fresh ingredients in our own kitchen.
-The meals meet the Soil Association/Food for Life 'Gold' standard.
+School lunches are prepared on site and over 85% of the food is cooked from fresh ingredients in our own kitchen including using our own school grown produce.
 Children choose from a variety of foods each day and in addition can top up from the salad bar.

 Children from Nursery to Year 2 attend the lunch hall with their year group.
 All children in Years R to 2 take a school dinner.

 From Year 3 onward children may opt to bring a packed lunch and enter the hall in their year group on a rota basis from 1230.
 From September 2023, The Mayor of London is funding Universal Free School Meals for primary aged children from Reception to Year 6.

 What experiences does the school offer the children?

 During the school day we try to make learning as interesting as possible by making good use of our amazing site.
 Children can be found learning in our outdoor classroom; on our school allotment as well as in our swimming pool.

 At St Richard’s we aim to supplement the children’s learning with a wide range of experiences, trips and visitors.

 These cover a wide range of areas.
 For example over the course of their time at our school children will visit a wide range of local and London Art Galleries; they will visit all the local and main London Museums; they will attend a West End Show; they will have visited all the local parks and outdoor spaces; they will spend a day at the seaside; they will have spent a night in school, on the school field, in a Tepee at Thames Young Mariners and will have spent some nights away at a PGL activity centre.
 The will have petted farm animals and will have seen marine and zoo life.